liujeremy67/tomo/backend/middleware/README.md

 5. **Post-processing**
    - After the handler finishes, Logger calculates the elapsed time.
    - It logs the HTTP method, path, and duration.

 ---

+## Rate Limiter
+Similar to Logger; function that wraps a handler to perform pre- and post-processing around requests.
+Prevents making too many requests too quickly.

+1. **Go receives a request**
+   - For each incoming request, Go creates a `Request` object representing the client’s data.
+   - It also provides a `ResponseWriter` object to send the response.

+2. **RateLimit intercepts the request**
+   - RateLimit wraps the original handler.
+   - It receives the request (`r`) and response (`w`) objects.

+3. **Check the client’s last request time**
+   - The middleware identifies the client by IP (`r.RemoteAddr`).
+   - It looks up when this client last made a request.
+   - If the last request was too recent (e.g., less than 1 second ago), it stops the request and returns a `429 Too Many Requests` response.

+4. **Allow or reject the request**
+   - If the request is allowed, it updates the client’s last request timestamp and calls the original handler.
+   - If rejected, it responds immediately without calling the handler.

+---